corrode/corrode.github.io/content/blog/lifetimes/index.md

 That's just a silly example (and you'd probably use `String` anyway in that case), but it shows how you can sidestep lifetimes by using reference-counted pointers.

-## When To Use Lifetimes
+## When (Not) To Use Lifetimes

-Still confused if you should use lifetimes?
-Here's a simple flowchart to help you decide:
+Sometimes, the compiler is a bit too eager in suggesting lifetimes.
+More often than not, the better alternative is to refactor your code instead.
+It might not always be clear how to do this, so here's a flowchart to help you decide when lifetime annotations are really necessary or which refactoring strategies you could try instead.

 <img src="decision-tree.svg" alt="Flow chart on how to decide on using lifetimes or not">

 ## Conclusion